aklinker1/vite-plugin-web-extension/docs/guide/supporting-multiple-browsers.md

 }
 ```

-Here, we're telling the plugin to set the manifest_version to 3 for chrome, and 2 for firefox.
-Same with the `action` field and the `browser_action` field.
-Those are only available on for MV3 and MV2 respectively, so we add the `{{browser}}.` prefix to specify which fields should be used for each browser.
+Here, the plugin will set the `manifest_version` to 3 for Chrome and 2 for Firefox.
+The same applies to the `action` and the `browser_action` fields.
+Since they are only available for MV3 and MV2 respectively, we prefix the `{{browser}}.` to specify which fields should be used for each browser.

-To tell the plugin which browser to use, set the `browser` option to one of the values from the template:
+To tell the plugin which browser to build for, set the [`browser` option](/config/plugin-options#browser) to one of the template's values:

 ```ts
 // vite.config.ts